 Mictecacihuatl was represented with a defleshed body (a skeleton) and with jaw agape to swallow the stars during the day.

 Dia de los Muertos reunites and honors beloved ancestors, family and friends.
-In pre-Hispanic Nahua culture (Aztec and the many other peoples of Central Mexico), life was seen as a dream, and only in dying could a human truly awaken.
-Death would set free the soul.
+In pre-Hispanic Nahua culture (Aztec and the many other peoples of Central Mexico), death would set free the soul.
 Half-painted faces and life-death statuettes represent the duality of life.

 Our Lady Queen of the Angels (La Iglesia de Nuestra Señora la Reina de Los Angeles), La Placita Roman Catholic Mission Church is located at Olvera Street, Los Angeles.
 The “Old Plaza Church” was founded in 1814 at the base of a ruined sub-mission that served the settlers of the outpost known as Los Angeles.
 Part of El Pueblo de Los Angeles State Historic Park, it stood as the city center under the Spanish (1781-1821), Mexican (1821-1847) and the US through the rest of the 19th Century.